luismanriqueruiz/space_apps_challenge/2024/readme.md

 - **Podcast details**: More information on how the podcast was created can be accessed [here](./documentation/podcast_creation_science_for_all.md)

+- **Extracting fundamental questions and answers**: The API's endpoints were studied to extract the information related to the experiments.
+We extracted the content from descriptions and protocols; however, information such as materials and parameters were also considered.
+We contemplated using Bidirectional encoder representations from transformers (BERT); nevertheless, the model should be finetuned for this type of information.
+Therefore, LLMs were finally chosen since they are trained with vast information and can provide good results.

+- **Deploying the app**: This web app was developed using Python 3.12 on Ubuntu 24.04.1 LTS with Anaconda.
+Docker was utilized for containerization, and the app was later deployed on Google Cloud.
+Special thanks to NASA and Google for their financial support and infrastructure.

 ### Use of Artificial Intelligence